 For information about Cambodian visa regulations, please see here.

-It is now not possible to cash traveler cheques in Koh Kong, nor I believe anywhere in Cambodia.
+It is now not possible to cash traveler cheques in the town, nor I believe anywhere in Cambodia.
 A number of people from PP and Sihanoukville have recently passed through Koh Kong on their way to Thailand to cash cheques.

-The three banks in Koh Kong, Acleda, Canadia and Cambodia Public Bank have confirmed that none of their branches now cash travellers cheques.
+The three banks in the town.
+Acleda, Canadia and Cambodia Public Bank have confirmed that none of their branches now cash travellers cheques.
 However if you have an account with Cambodia Public Bank they will accept travellers cheques but they take a month to clear.